When an element of canon is removed from canon of a work by those who write the work.

 All the Castlevania games (barring the parody game Kid Dracula) were part of the canon in some form or another until Koji Igarashi (the director of Castlevania: Symphony of the Night) took over the series as producer during the development of Castlevania: Harmony of Dissonance, removing the two Nintendo 64 installments, Legends, and Circle of the Moon from the official timeline.
 Igarashi clarified that the N64 games and Circle of the Moon were still canonical, but were demoted to "side-story" status.
 Castlevania Legends on the other hand, was officially retconned out of the series' continuity and is now regarded as an alternate universe story.

 This happened to both a good chunk of Fallout 2 and almost all of Fallout Tactics.
-The former for the reasons stated below, the latter because many of the elements contradict the original game.
+The former for the reasons stated below, the latter because many of the elements contradict the original game and its backstory.
 On the other hand, Bethesda seems to have the position that it's valid if it doesn't contradict anything, in relation to 2, and events are canon, details are not, regarding Tactics.
 Specifically, when asked about Super Mutants, a Brotherhood Scribe lists fighting them on the West Coast and then near Chicago.
+Fallout: Brotherhood of Steel, however, is completely exiled from continuity.

 The original ending of Fallout 3 was...vastly unpopular, to say the least (the player is forced to flip a switch that will save the day but also douse them with lethal amounts of radiation.
 Any companions that are immune to radiation will simply refuse to do it for you.).
 The Broken SteelDLC fixes that by allowing a companion to flip the switch, or the player do it themselves but be put in a coma for two weeks.